josephdadams/TallyArbiter/docs/docs/usage/sections/sources.md

 You will need the IP address of the VideoHub.
 You can choose to have any destination be configured as a preview bus, program bus, or both.
 Enter multiple destination routes by separating them with commas.

 ## OBS Studio
-The `obs-websockets` plugin must be installed and configured in order for Tally Arbiter to connect.
-You can get the plugin here: https://github.com/Palakis/obs-websocket/releases
+For OBS v27 (or older) the `obs-websockets` plugin must be installed and configured in order for Tally Arbiter to connect.
+You can get the plugin here: https://github.com/Palakis/obs-websocket/releases.
+From v28 is `obs-websockets` included with OBS Studio.

 You will need to supply the IP address, port, and password configured in the OBS Websockets plugin.